Olimpiu Moruțan: Loan to Pisa

 On 4 August 2022, Serie B team Pisa paid €150,000 to loan Moruțan for one season.
-The Italian side has the option to sign him permanently for €5.5 million, and the full transfer becomes mandatory if some performance clauses are met.
+The Italian side had the option to sign him permanently for €5.5 million, and the full transfer would have become mandatory depending on performance clauses.
 Moruțan made his league debut on 13 August, providing two assists in a 3–4 loss to Cittadella, and the following fixture converted a penalty in a 2–2 draw with Como.

+Ankaragücü

+On 20 August 2023, Moruțan signed a three-year contract with the option of another year with fellow Süper Lig team Ankaragücü for an initial €3 million transfer fee.
+Galatasaray retained 50% interest on a possible future sale, but not less than another €3 million, and the percentage would be halved in case the specified fee is paid before the end of the season.
+The contract also included a €3 million buyback clause.

 International career

+Youth

-Moruțan was selected by head coach Adrian Mutu for the 2021 UEFA European Under-21 Championship, playing in all three matches against the Netherlands, Hungary and Germany.
+Moruțan was selected by head coach Adrian Mutu for the 2021 UEFA European Under-21 Championship, playing in all three matches against the Netherlands, Hungary, and Germany.
 He started in the 1–1 draw and the 2–1 victory against the former two, respectively, and entered the field in the second half of the goalless draw with the latter as Romania finished third in its group.

+Senior

 Moruțan earned his first cap for the full side on 11 October 2021, coming on for goal scorer Alexandru Mitriță in a 1–0 success over Armenia in the 2022 FIFA World Cup qualifiers.
+He scored his first goal for the nation by opening the scoring in a 5–0 friendly win over Moldova, on 20 November 2022.

+The following year, Moruțan contributed with nine appearances in the Euro 2024 qualifiers, of which four as a starter, as Romania won its group undefeated.